What I appreciate about Houston

 Pepper Tree: 3821 Richmond Avenue, Houston, TX 77027.
 We’re fortunate to have a number of good restaurants in the Houston area that serve vegan options, however Pepper Tree is exclusively vegan for those of us who would like to patronize such an establishment.
 The dishes on their menu and items in the buffet are both good, but if I had to pick, then I would go with the buffet because there are numerous options to choose from.
-I like the curry tofu and dumplings the best.
+I really like the curry tofu and pot-stickers the best.
 Please note that the seating area isn’t very large and can fill up on the weekends.

-Vinyl Edge: 239 W 19th Street, Houston, TX 77008.
+Vinal Edge: 239 W 19th Street, Houston, TX 77008.
 Every city needs a solid music store if you’re into buying records.
 I have a small collection that I will never, repeat never, part with.
-To me, Vinyl Edge’s strength is their punk section because every time I visit I find a new or used album to bring home.
-Here’s a list of what I’ve found since I starting visiting the shop: Threadbare’s Feeling Older Faster, The Faith-Void split, Discharge’s Why, Uniform Choice’s Screaming for Change, and Bikini Kill’s Yeah, Yeah, Yeah, Yeah.
+To me, Vinal Edge’s strength is their punk section because every time I visit I find a new or used album to bring home.
+Here’s a list of what I’ve found since I started visiting the shop: Threadbare’s Feeling Older Faster, The Faith-Void split, Discharge’s Why, Uniform Choice’s Screaming for Change, and Bikini Kill’s Yeah, Yeah, Yeah, Yeah.
 They also carry a handful of record players if you’re looking for a replacement.
 As for the clerks, well, they’re friendly and attentive.

 Walters Downtown: 1120 Naylor Street, Houston, TX 77002.
 Punk rock has been central to my life since my close friends introduced me to it in high school.
 Walter’s is an ideal venue for the music because they have space to accommodate a sizeable crowd, a low stage without any barriers, great sound, a wall for merch tables, ticket prices are always reasonable, and there’s plenty of nearby parking.
 Watching bands play there is always enjoyable.
 Even when you stand at the very back of the room, you still feel the energy being projected from the stage over the crowd.
 I’ve seen several great shows at Walter’s that I won’t soon forget.
 Some of the bands include 7 Seconds, Bane, D.R.I., and Slapshot.